FOL-005 for stimulation of hair growth

 The preclinical results demonstrate the ability of peptides to delay the onset of Type 1 diabetes in an animal model.
 The results further clarify that the peptide specifically distributes to the pancreas, which is beneficial for an insulin regulating drug because the pancreas is the body’s center for insulin production.

-The next objective in the diabetes project is to select a drug candidate in early 2019 and to begin preparations for a Phase I study planned to commence at the start of 2020.
+Follicum selected a drug candidate in 2019 and our aim is to advance the preclinical work to begin preparations for a phase I study planned to commence in 2020.
 The goal is to run a diabetes project that is attractive to global partners.

 Participation in an international diabetes project